speedata/publisher/doc/manual/content/en/reference/configuration.md

 : Command that will be run to open the documentation and the PDF file.
 For MacOS X this should be `open`, for Linux `xdg-open` or `exo-open` (xfce).

 `pathrewrite`
 : Comma separated list of entries of the form A=B which replace parts in `file:///media/XYZ` to `file:///path/to/project/myfiles/XYZ`.
 Useful when you have absolute paths in the data which must be changed during the publishing process.
+Since version 5.9.2 the `lookup_file` Lua callback is the more flexible alternative, see [Lua callbacks]({{% relref "/manual/integration/luacallbacks" %}}).

 `pdfversion` (command line: `--pdfversion`)
 : The PDF version that gets written.
 Default is `1.7`.